 There is much misinformation about sugar in the diet.
 All foods are ultimately converted into glucose, whether they are fats, proteins or carbohydrates - including complex carbohydrates or simple sugars.
 Glucose is a simple sugar that all cells use for energy and is the main source of fuel for cells and tissues of the body, including the brain and muscles.
 Because the brain is so rich in nerve cells, it is the most energy-demanding organ, using one-half of all the sugar energy in the body.
 Brain functions such as thinking, memory and learning are closely linked to glucose levels and how efficiently the brain uses this fuel source.
 Keep in mind that one apple can have about 15 g of sugar.
-Arbonne does not utilize artificial sweeteners, such as cane sugar, in our nutritional products.
+Arbonne does not utilize artificial sweeteners like sucralose or aspartame, and instead uses natural sweeteners, such as cane sugar, in our nutritional products.
 Of course, we do suggest that you consult with your healthcare practitioner prior to taking any supplement if you are being monitored for any health condition.

 I'M STILL SUPER HUNGRY AFTER MY DINNER.
-DO I HAVE TO STICK TO THE MEAL Plan, or can I have some snacks?
+DO I HAVE TO STICK TO THE MEAL Plan.
+Or can i have some snacks?

 We recommend you monitor everything that you're eating and drinking throughout the day to make sure you aren't missing your snacks or meals, as this will lead to evening hunger.
 Many times, people can confuse thirst for hunger, particularly if you're dehydrated, so it's important to drink plenty of water.
 If you're doing all this and you are still feeling like your dinner portion is not filling, you can try adding extra non-starchy vegetables or a bigger salad to your meal.
-If you're extremely active, you might need additional calories and can try adding fill and fuel you up.
-Beyond this, Arbonne offers a great product called FeelFit Appetite Control, which is designed to be taken before meals to support satiety without the extra calories and food consumption.[°]
+If you're extremely active, you might need additional calories and can try adding an additional half of a protein shake as an after-dinner snack to help fill and fuel you up.
+Beyond this, Arbonne offers a great product called FeelFit Appetite Control, which is designed to be taken before meals to support satiety without the extra calories and food consumption.°